JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 The two other points that define this circle lie on the intersections of the large circles with imaginary lines through points A and B passing through the center point C1.

-To find (and draw) these points is straightforward, but we'll mark these as intermediate for now, because there are four intersection points but we want just the two nearest the top:
+To find (and draw) these points is straightforward, but we'll mark these as intermediate for now, because there are in fact four intersection points but we want just the two nearest the top:

 ```julia
 # >>>>